aubricusarchive/pydie/README.md

 >This website offers true random numbers to anyone on the internet.
 The random numbers are generated in real-time in our lab by measuring the quantum fluctuations of the vacuum. &hellip; By carefully measuring these fluctuations, we are able to generate ultra-high bandwidth random numbers.

 Eureka!
 Now that I have random numbers, all I needed was to employ a bit of [docopt](http://docopt.org/) [read: bloddy f*cking amazing] magic, some dogey math and I'll have a niftly [likely useless] little commandline tool!

+## Installation
+Note: Installation is slightly untested at the moment.
+`pip install pydie`

 ## Usage
 The current usage pattern looks like this: